-Transactions and in Foreign currency Balances
+Transactions and balances in foreign currencies

 The Bank maintains its accounts in Egyptian pounds and records transactions in foreign currencies during the financial year on the basis of the prevailing exchange rates at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at the end of the year / financial year on the basis of the prevailing exchange rates at that date.
-And the differences resulting from the valuation are recognized in the statement of profit or loss, under the following items:
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the end of the year / financial year on the basis of the prevailing exchange rates at that date, and the differences resulting from the valuation are recognized in the statement of profit or loss, under the following items:

-- Net trading income on assets / liabilities held for trading, or those initially classified at fair value through profit or loss according to its type. - Other operating income (expenses) for the other items. - Items of other comprehensive income in Equity for investments in equity instruments at fair value through other comprehensive income. - Changes in the fair value of monetary financial instruments, denominated in foreign currency classified as investments at FVOCI (debt instruments), are analysed among the valuation differences resulting from changes in the amortized cost of the instrument, the differences resulting from changes in the fair value of the instrument.
-Those differences resulting from changes in the fair value of the instrument.
-Those differences resulting from changes in the fair value of the instrument.
-Those differences resulting from changes in the fair value of the instrument.
-Those differences resulting from changes in the amortized cost of the instrument are recognized in the statement of profit or loss, under "interest on loans and similar income".
-The differences related to the changes in the exchange rate are recognised in "other operating income (expenses)".
+- Net trading income on assets / liabilities held for trading, or those initially classified at fair value through profit or loss according to its type. - Other operating income (expenses) for the other items. - Items of other comprehensive income in equity for investments in equity instruments at fair value through other comprehensive income. - Changes in the fair value of monetary financial instruments, denominated in foreign currency classified as investments at FVOCI (debt instruments), are analyzed among the valuation differences resulting from changes in the amortized cost of the instrument, the differences resulting from changes in the prevailing exchange rates, and the differences resulting from changes in the fair value of the instrument.
+Those differences resulting from changes in the amortized cost of the instrument are recognized in the statement of profit or loss, under " interest on loans and similar income".
+The differences related to the changes in the exchange rate are recognized in "other operating income (expenses)".
 The changes in fair value are recognized in equity under "change in differences in the fair value within (fair value reserve / investments at FVOCI). - Valuation differences resulting from non-monetary items, include the profit and loss resulting from the change in fair value, such as equity instruments held at fair value through profit or loss, and the valuation differences resulting from equity instruments classified as investments at FVOCI are recognized in the fair value reserve under equity.

-2.4 ASSOCIATES
+2.4.
+Associates